yogibadepalli/Propoganda-Detection/README.md

 • Compare the effectiveness of different approaches for each task.
 • Analyse the errors made by the models and identify potential areas for improvement

-Toold/Tech: Python, NUmpy, Pandas, Scipy, GPU, Tranfomer models, JUpyter notebook.
+Tools/Tech: Python, Numpy, Pandas, Scipy, GPU, Transfomer models, Jupyter notebook.